chinchalinchin/scrilla/README.md

 ### GUI Configuration

-17. GUI_WIDTH: Defines the width in pixels of the application's root <b>PyQt</b> widget.
+17. GUI_WIDTH: Defines the width in pixels of the application's root **PyQt** widget.
 Defaults to 800 if not provided.
-18. GUI_HEIGHT: Defines the height in pixels of the application's root <b>PyQt</b> widget.
+18. GUI_HEIGHT: Defines the height in pixels of the application's root **PyQt** widget.
 Defaults to 800 if not provided.

 ### Server Configuration